PARCC: Membership

 In the spring of 2010, the District of Columbia decided to join what was, at the time, a group of 24 PARCC states, which included: Alabama, Arizona, Arkansas, Delaware, Florida, Georgia, Illinois, Indiana, Kentucky, Louisiana, Maryland, Massachusetts, Mississippi, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, and Tennessee.

 On September 23, 2013, Florida withdrew from Common Core and PARCC, citing unconstitutional involvement by the federal government in states' affairs.

 In July 2013, a more accurate price estimation was made at $29.50 per student, higher than expected.
 Oklahoma, Pennsylvania, North Dakota, Alabama, Georgia, and Indiana have each filed the appropriate documentation to withdraw from the PARCC consortium as a result of the increased cost and rising public concern about the Common Core Standards.

 As of March 25, 2014, only 14 states plus the District of Columbia remained in the PARCC consortium.
 States that had withdrawn included: Alabama, Colorado, Delaware, Florida, Georgia, Indiana, Kentucky, North Dakota, Pennsylvania, Tennessee, and Utah.

 On January 16, 2015, Mississippi's state government voted to withdraw from PARCC.

 On June 30, 2015, Ohio Governor John Kasich, along with the Ohio House and Senate, agreed to drop the PARCC Mathematics and English assessments after its first year of implementation.
 PARCC tests were not administered in Ohio during the 2015–2016 school year.

 On July 12, 2016, the Illinois State Board of Education voted to continue giving the PARCC test to students grades 3–8, while high school students will take the SAT instead of PARCC.

-As of March 2019, the three active PARCC members are the District of Columbia, Louisiana (hybrid, and grades 3-8 only), and Massachusetts (hybrid, and grades 3-10 only).
+In March 2024, the three active PARCC members were the District of Columbia (hybrid, and grades 3-10 only), Louisiana (hybrid, and grades 3-8 only), and Massachusetts (hybrid, and grades 3-10 only).
 PARCC assessments are also used by the federal Bureau of Indian Education, and the Department of Defense Education Activity.

+Beginning in the 2023–2024 school year, the District of Columbia left the PARCC consortium and started their own assessment, DC CAPE.